dillonkearns/elm-electron-starter/README.md

 # Elm Ts Electron Starter
 Get up and running with a cross-platform desktop app built in Elm.
 Electron allows you to render web pages in Elm as native desktop interfaces.
 Electron runs a web page and manages native desktop interfaces (quit application, set global shortcut, create multiple windows, etc.) using NodeJS.
+See [jlord.us/essential-electron/](http://jlord.us/essential-electron/) for an excellent, readable conceptual overview of Electron.

 Main Stack:
 * `Electron`